uri-templates-time/specification/specification-1.1.0.md

 ## 3.11 N

 Integer nanoseconds.
-This is used as a place holder for the last component of the seven-integer decomposed representation of the time, `[ Y, m, d, H, M, S, N ]`, but may also be used with the "div" modifier to represent subseconds.
-Note though this is more concise than subsec (see below), this subsec should still be used. (`$(N;div=1000)` is the same as `$(subsec;places=6)`).
+This is used as a placeholder for the last component of the seven-integer decomposed representation of the time, `[ Y, m, d, H, M, S, N ]`, but may also be used with the "div" modifier to represent subseconds.
+Note that this is more concise than subsec (see below), but this subsec should still be used. (`$(N;div=1000)` is the same as `$(subsec;places=6)`).

 ## 3.12 periodic